gitter-badger/smls/README.md

 =========

-smls is automated build scripts for building a selfhosting musl linux based on the first host architcture.
-It downloads the sources and dependencies, building, and creating a tar achirve the built root, ideal for Docker.
+SMLS is automated build scripts for building a selfhosting musl linux.
+It downloads the source, building, and creating a tar achirve the built root, ideal for Docker.